Welcome to the Inbound Marketing Journey

-The buyer’s journey helps you personalize your marketing and sales activities to the buyer’s context and offer seamless buying experiences.
+Buyer’s Journey helps you personalize your marketing and sales activities to the buyer’s context and offer seamless buying experiences.
 In general, customer’s path to purchase is fragmented by many micro-experiences.
-Therefore, you need to guide your potential customers, glue all their experiences together and help them move ahead in their buying journey.
-With an understanding of your Buyer’s journey, you can engage customers through relevant and personalized content for each stage of buying journeys and persuade them that your company is best suited to handle their issue.
+You need to guide your potential customers, glue all their experiences together and help them move ahead in their buying journey.
+With an understanding of your Buyer’s journey, can you keep customers engaged through relevant and personalized content for each stage of buying journeys and persuade the buyer that your company is best suited to handle their issue.

-Consideration Stage: Customers have a defined problem and are exploring solutions to solve it.
+Consideration Stage: Customers have a defined problem and are exploring for solutions to solve it.

 Decision Stage: Customers compares the solutions and chooses a solution in this stage.